-Currently, I am an Engaged Learning Faculty Fellow at Cornell University, where I am developing the curriculum for a project-based course that introduces undergraduates to the social study and implications of data science, integrating community/public engagement regarding data collection and access.
+As an Engaged Learning Faculty Fellow at Cornell University, I am developing the curriculum for a project-based course that introduces undergraduates to the social study and implications of data science, integrating community/public engagement regarding data collection and access.
 The project asks: How can we bridge (1) the rigorous, but often detached, academic study of science and technology, and (2) the practical work of data science as it is used and produced in the social world?
+More broadly, it seeks to provoke curiosity about data, how it's made, collected, stored, and used, and to give students the conceptual tools to engage in public discourse related to data science & society.

 I have also had the privilege to work as a writing consultant for undergraduate and graduate students at the Columbia University Writing Center.
 Drawing on the skills developed at the Writing Center, my colleague and I launched a worker cooperative of academic editors and writing coaches in 2018.
 Continually inspired by my encounters with other writers, I am in the process of designing a graduate course on writing for the social sciences.